 I love to have variables in separate files like colors, mixins and so on.
-But found myself I can use them only if they are added globally or added separately in every component that I needed.
+But I found myself that can use them only if they are added globally or added separately to every component that I needed.

 The struggle continues

-The solution is probably the best from both worlds.
+The solution is probably the best of both worlds.
 It’s almost practical, but maintainable by the Angular Cli guys.

 The trick is to use stylePreprocessorOptions in the angular-cli.json.

-As I said it’s not the best solution, but nevertheless it’s easy.
+As I said, it’s not the best solution, but it’s easy.

 In my case:

 If we want to include colors and mixins there will be two lines of code:

 To have autocompleted with VSCode we need to install an extension called SCSS IntelliSense.